shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

-- Working on Admin Panel:
+- Completed Employees Page of Admin Panel:
---- New Admin can be added
+--- Admin Details can be Edited
---- Any admin can be deleted
+--- Fixed multiple bugs

---- Details of Admin can be Seen
+- Created and completed Terms & Conditions Page of Admin Panel